obiter | ByLawyers News and Updates

 Electronic conveyancing – Are you ready?

-June 19, 2018 By By Lawyers
+19 June 2018 by By Lawyers

 As the timeline towards mandatory electronic conveyancing marches on, By Lawyers continues to make changes to our matter plans and precedents to make sure that you are ready and that completing your matters electronically is as easy as possible.